Lamprey: Use in research

-In human culture
+Relationship with humans

+Attacks on humans

+Although attacks on humans have been documented, they will generally not attack humans unless starved.

 As food

-Lampreys have long been used as food for humans.
+People have long eaten lampreys.
 They were highly appreciated by the ancient Romans.
 During the Middle Ages they were widely eaten by the upper classes throughout Europe, especially during Lent, when eating meat was prohibited, due to their meaty taste and texture.
-King Henry I of England is claimed to have been so fond of lampreys that he often ate them late into life and poor health against the advice of his physician concerning their richness, and is said to have died from eating "a surfeit of lampreys".
-Whether or not his lamprey indulgence actually caused his death is unclear.
+King Henry I of England is claimed to have been so fond of lampreys that he often ate them, late into life and poor health, against the advice of his physician concerning their richness, and is said to have died from eating "a surfeit of lampreys".
+Whether or not his lamprey indulgence actually caused his death is unclear, but the phrase persists in British culture.

-The pie made for the coronation of Elizabeth II of the United Kingdom on 4 March 1953 was a lamprey pie.
-However, after many decades, the city of Gloucester had to use Great Lakes lampreys for her Diamond Jubilee in 2012 because few lampreys could be found in the River Severn.
+A lamprey pie was made for the coronation of Elizabeth II in 1953.
+Sixty years later, the city of Gloucester had to use fish from North America for her Diamond Jubilee, because few lampreys could be found in the River Severn.

 In southwestern Europe (Portugal, Spain, and France), Finland and in Latvia (where lamprey is routinely sold in supermarkets), lampreys are a highly prized delicacy.
 In Finland (county of Nakkila), and Latvia (Carnikava Municipality), the river lamprey is the local symbol, found on their coats of arms.
 In 2015 the lamprey from Carnikava was included in the Protected designation of origin list by the European Commission.

 Sea lamprey is the most sought-after species in Portugal and one of only two that can legally bear the commercial name "lamprey" (lampreia): the other one being Lampetra fluviatilis, the European river lamprey, both according to Portaria (Government regulation no. 587/2006, from 22 June).
-"Arroz de lampreia" or lamprey rice is one of the most important dishes in Portuguese cuisine.
+"Arroz de lampreia" (lamprey rice) and "Lampreia à Bordalesa" (Bordeaux style lamprey) are some of the most important dishes in Portuguese cuisine.

 Lampreys are also consumed in Sweden, Russia, Lithuania, Estonia, Japan, and South Korea.
 In Finland, they are commonly eaten grilled or smoked, but also pickled, or in vinegar.

 The mucus and serum of several lamprey species, including the Caspian lamprey (Caspiomyzon wagneri), river lampreys (Lampetra fluviatilis and L. planeri), and sea lamprey (Petromyzon marinus), are known to be toxic, and require thorough cleaning before cooking and consumption.

 In Britain, lampreys are commonly used as bait, normally as dead bait.
 Northern pike, perch, and chub all can be caught on lampreys.
 Frozen lampreys can be bought from most bait and tackle shops.

+Indigenous American tribes of the Pacific Northwest have traditionally fished the Pacific lamprey (Entosphenus tridentatus).